 - AAdvantage® Aviator® Red Mastercard® — Earn 60,000 AAdvantage bonus miles after making your first purchase in the first 90 days and paying the $99 annual fee.

 - American Airlines AAdvantage MileUp℠ Card — Earn 10,000 American Airlines AAdvantage® bonus miles and receive a $50 statement credit after making $500 in purchases within the first 3 months of account opening

 Another angle worth considering could be to use a Marriott Bonvoy co-branded credit card to pay for your dinner.
 While no major bank currency currently transfers to AA, you can transfer Marriott Bonvoy Points to AAdvantage Miles at a ratio of 3:1, with a 5,000-mile bonus for every 60,000 points transferred.
 Some of the best Marriott Bonvoy cards currently available include:

-- Marriott Bonvoy Brilliant™ American Express® Card— Earn 125,000 bonus Marriott Bonvoy points after you use your new Card to make $5,000 in purchases within the first 3 months.
+- Marriott Bonvoy Brilliant™ American Express® Card— Earn 75,000 Marriott Bonvoy bonus points after you use your new Card to make $3,000 in purchases within the first 3 months.
 Plus, earn up to $200 in Statement Credits for eligible purchases at U.S. Restaurants within the first 6 months of Card Membership.
-Offer Expires 5/12/2021.

 Bank Rewards Cards

 Lastly, if you're interested in maximizing your earnings regardless of currency, you'll probably want to use a card optimized for dining purchases.
 There are a lot of great options, but some of our favorites include: